atxhack4change/2016-project-proposals/README.md

 ## Wondering how to propose or discuss your project ideas?

-[GitHub Issues](https://guides.github.com/features/issues/) work just like any other commenting system on the Internet.
+[GitHub Issues](https://guides.github.com/features/issues/) works just like any other commenting system on the Internet.

 First, you'll need to [create an account](https://github.com/join).